 For smartphones it's a bigger problem, because they are designed to be used in both orientations, landscape and portrait, for example when taking photos.

-Some HTC phones, such the new HTC U11, unfortunately tend to dim drastically in landscape when viewed through polarised glasses - exactly at the angle you might want it for taking photos.
+Some phones, such the Samsung Galaxy S21+, unfortunately tend to dim drastically in landscape when viewed through polarised glasses - exactly at the angle you might want it for taking photos.
 You can cock your head, or hold it at and angle to get round that, but it's hardly convenient.
-We've also found the same with some Sony phones, with the Xperia Z3 blacking out entirely when in landscape.
+Amusingly, Samsung's cheaper Galaxy A52 5G doesn't suffer the same problem.

-The Samsung Galaxy S8, however, does a better job, as does the iPhone 7.
-Both remain visible in both orientations.
+Many phones, however, remain visible in both orientations.
 You might sometimes see a shimmer, but nothing like the blackout you get elsewhere.